Glitched-Manual/Udacity-FSND-Capstone-Rainforest/README.md

 ## Summary
 ----
 \
 Rainforest is a fullstack API.
-Is a web application is a store databank for storing orders, and user information.
+The Rainforest API is a web application is a simulated store system for recording orders, and user information.
 The application stores the data in a posgresql server.
 The data contain with the aplication can be read and managed by using key endpoints.

 ## Deployment And Testing